QuixThe2nd/TorrentTX/README.md

 - ttx20 coins (anyone can mint, just like erc20)
 - Liquid Swaps
 - On-chain-bridging - Bridge Bitcoin, Monero, Ethereum, erc20 tokens, and from layer 2s.
 Swap on-chain for TTX, or receive wXMR, wETH, wBTC, etc.
+- Make block explorer that showcases the states of transactions (mempool, unconfirmed, and confirmed).

 ## Initialisation
 ```